Charlie McArthur

-Charlie Walter McArthur (born 12 May 2005) is a Scottish professional footballer who plays for Newcastle United, as a defender.
+Charlie Walter McArthur (born 12 May 2005) is a Scottish professional footballer who plays as a defender for club York City.

 Club career

 McArthur began his career with Kilmarnock, turning professional in July 2021, and making his first-team debut at the age of 16 in October 2021.
 He signed for Newcastle United in July 2022, although he suffered from injuries in the 2022–23 season.

 He moved on loan to Carlisle United in January 2025, becoming the eighth player to be signed by Carlisle in the January transfer window.
+In January 2026 he signed on loan for Airdrieonians.

+Following the expiry of his contract with Newcastle, McArthur signed for newly promoted League Two club York City on 1 July 2026.

 International career

 McArthur is a Scotland youth international.
 He was captain of the under-17 team, including at the 2022 UEFA European Under-17 Championship, and made his under-21 debut in March 2025.